HeardLibrary/linked-data/vanderbot/README.md

 ## Value nodes

 Generally, CSV column names are flexible and can be whatever is specified in the metadata description JSON file.
-However, VanderBot requires several suffixes for complex values that require more than one column to describe (value nodes).
-The following table lists the supported value nodes and the required suffixes.
+However, VanderBot REQUIRES several suffixes for complex values that require more than one column to describe (value nodes).
+The following table lists the supported value nodes and the REQUIRED suffixes.

 | type | component | suffix | example | datatype |
 | ---- | --------- | ------ | ------- | -------- |